int128/kubelogin/README.md

 You can run kubelogin as the following methods:

-- Run as a credential plugin
+- Credential plugin mode
-- Run as a standalone command
+- Standalone mode

-### Run as a credential plugin
+### Credential plugin mode

 You can run kubelogin as a [client-go credential plugin](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#client-go-credential-plugins).
 This provides transparent login without manually running `kubelogin` command.